ConnyGenz/LufthansaChatbot/README.md

 9. Alternatively, you may open the FastAPI in your browser (`http://localhost:8000/docs`) and test the chatbot there.

 # Starting the more_control branch:

+1. Open the project in your IDE.
+2. Install the required dependencies (`requirements-lufthansa-chatbot.txt` in the root directory).
+3. Add a `.env` file to the root directory of the project.
+You can either request one from the author or create your own (see [.env file](#env-file) above).
+4. The project already contains a retrieval database (`chroma_etl/src/chroma_aktionaersinfos`), and the author's neo4j graph database for statistical data is available online.
+If you are going to make use of those, you can skip steps 5 and 6.
+5. Run script `chroma_etl/src/prepare_textual_material.py` to create textual retrieval database.
+6. Run script: `lufthansa_neo4j_etl/src/lufthansa_bulk_csv_write.py` to create statistical graph database.
+7. Use either the script `chatbot_api/src/manual_chatbot_test_script.py` to ask the chatbot 1 question (save your question in the **question** variable) or `chatbot_api/src/manual_test_batch.py` to ask several questions at a time.
+(Save your questions in a txt file and place it in the `chatbot_api/src` directory.
+In `manual_test_batch.py`, specify the name of your txt file in the **file_path** variable.
+Output of successfully answered questions will be to a file **answers.txt** in the `chatbot_api/src` directory.)